JaeYeonLee0621/SystemDesign-Interview/Chapter1_ProximityService.md

 <br/>

-### How much memory does it need to store the whold quadtree?
+### How much memory does it need to store the whole quadtree?

 - Each grid can store a maximal of 100 businesses
 - Number of leaf nodes = ~200 million / 100 = ~2 million